Result (cricket): Tiebreakers

-In some forms of one-day cricket, such as Twenty20, a Super Over or a bowl-out is sometimes used as a tiebreaker to decide a result that would otherwise be a tie.
-In such cases, the result of the match is recorded in official statistics as Tie+W or Tie+L to indicate matches tied and then won or lost in the tiebreaker.
+In some forms of Limited overs cricket, such as Twenty20, a Super Over or a bowl-out is sometimes used as a tiebreaker to decide a result that would otherwise be a tie.
+The result of the match is recorded in official statistics as Tie+W or Tie+L to indicate matches initially tied and then won or lost in the tiebreaker.
+In such cases, the results carry the same points as a regular win or loss in competition tables.

 Draw

 The result of a match is a "draw" if a match is concluded, as defined in Law 16, without being a win or a tie.
 A draw therefore occurs when one or both of the teams have not completed their innings by the scheduled end of play.
-In matches where the number of overs is not limited, therefore, a team unable to win may be able to 'save the draw' by either avoiding being all-out if they are batting (i.e. by having two or more batsmen left at the end of play who are 'not out'), or, if bowling, by slowing down the scoring of the batting team.
+In matches where the number of overs is not limited, therefore, a team unable to win may be able to "save the draw" by either avoiding being all-out if they are batting (i.e. by having two or more batsmen left at the end of play who are "not out"), or, if bowling, by slowing down the scoring of the batting team.
 The match is then drawn regardless of the total of runs accumulated by either side.
+Some league competitions allow for a "winning draw" (and therefore also a "losing draw"), allocating more points to one of the teams based on factors such as run rates or overall runs scored.
+The official result is still a draw.

 No result

 A "no result" is recorded if a limited over match which has been started cannot be completed, which usually occurs if weather or light interrupts play.
 In the case of rain playing a factor, this is often known as the match being "washed out".
 The result is effectively the same as a draw.

 Limited overs cricket formats require that each team has to have the opportunity bat for a minimum number of overs in order for a result to be possible: 20 overs in One Day International cricket and five overs in Twenty20 cricket.

-If each team is able to face at least this number of overs, a result is possible and can be calculated using the Duckworth–Lewis method or other competition rules.
+If each team is able to face at least this number of overs, a result is possible and can be calculated using the Duckworth–Lewis–Stern method or other competition rules.